JayasuryaThirumaran/NPCI_MLOps_Assignment_9/readme.md

 ## Task 1: Create a Pod with an NGINX Image(2marks)
-* Open the KillerKoda playground.
+* Open the KillerKoda playground or create a codespace with this repository (this repo is configured with kubernetes)
 * Create a file named nginx-pod.yaml.
 * Apply the pod.
 * List the running pods.